CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 > Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!

-Decreasing the cell width and comparing 27 cells instead of determining which 8 larger cells to check resulted in a slowdown by about one third.
+Decreasing the cell width and forcing 27 cells to be checked instead of determining which 8 larger cells to check resulted in a slowdown by about one third.
+This could be because having 8 times as many grid cells could drastically increase the chance of cache misses on the `gridCellStartIndices` and `gridCellEndIndices` arrays, which are also accessed at least 3.3 times as often.

+### Extra credit

+The set of neighbor cells to check is determined based on a bounding box surrounding each boid, allowing up to 8 or 27 cells to be checked dynamically.